cloudfoundry/docs-bosh/content/director-users.md

----
-title: User management on the Director
----

 The Director provides a very simple built-in user management system for authentication of operators and internal services (for example, the Health Monitor).
 Alternatively, it can integrate with UAA for more advanced use cases.

 ---